Glaucon Side Effects

 Generic Name: epinephrine ophthalmic

-Note: This page contains information about the side effects of epinephrine ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Glaucon.
+Note: This document contains side effect information about epinephrine ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Glaucon.

 For the Consumer